gidger/gidge.dev/_posts/nhl-scoreboard/2021-07-21-nhl-scoreboard.md

 ## Hardware

 The hardware for this build is very simple.
 At the heart of the project is a Raspberry Pi 3B.
 The LED matrix is a 32x64 P4 hub75 matrix that I picked up on AliExpress for ~$20 CAD.
 Between the Raspberry Pi and the matrix is a Adafruit RGB Matrix Bonnet (this can be purchased from Digikey if you're outside of the US).
-This bonnet makes driving the matrix with a Raspberry Pi nearly plug and play (AKA absolutely invaluable to the project).
+This bonnet makes driving the matrix with a Raspberry Pi nearly plug and play (i.e. absolutely invaluable to the project).
 Powering everything is a 5V 8A power supply, also from AliExpress.
 And that's it!

 <figure style="text-align: center;">
   <a href="{{ site.url }}{{ site.baseurl }}/assets/posts/nhl-scoreboard/rpi-far.jpg"><img src="{{ site.url }}{{ site.baseurl }}/assets/posts/nhl-scoreboard/rpi-far.jpg" style='width: 85%;'>